In the guide

 - identify an approved sampling site that will carry out the sampling and deliver the animal to that site so as to arrive at the site within 72 hours

-The head of the animal requires testing and the rest must be treated as specified risk material (see below).
+If the head of the animal requires testing, the rest must be treated as specified risk material (see below).

-- healthy cattle aged over 30 months, slaughtered for human consumption, and born in Romania, Bulgaria, Croatia or any non-EU country
+- emergency-slaughter cattle, aged over 24 months, and born in Romania, Bulgaria or any non-EU country

 Disposal of waste material